 In a small bowl, mix together pecans, maple syrup, salt and cayenne paper.

 Lay pecans out on prepared baking sheet.
-Bake for about 8 minutes, stir on pan, and then bake for another 8 minutes.
+Bake for about 8 minutes, stir, then bake for another 8 minutes.

 Let pecans cool for at least 5 minutes.
 Then, place pecans in a food processor and grind until they turn into a butter consistency, about 3-4 minutes.
 Set aside.